umbralcalc/umbralcalc.github.io/_posts/introducing_the_fundamentals.md

 <img src="../assets/introducing_the_fundamentals/diagrams-vs-symbols.svg" width="700"/>

-We've used these diagrams instead of any mathematical formalism throughout these docs, where one can rest assured that the mathematical foundations are solid.
+We've used these diagrams instead of any mathematical formalism throughout these posts, where one can rest assured that the mathematical foundations are solid.